 Better strategic planting for function ie seasonal temperatures, north and west sun aspects

-Increased focus on planting for your immediate neighbourhood rather than easier 'remote' locations
+Increased focus on planting for immediate neighbourhood livability as well as easier 'remote' locations

 Consideration of species selection to include: streetscape character, heritage, biodiversity, proven performance, climate resilience